samComeIt/CSE308_Tempo/README.md

 How to Deploy a New Version of Product
 --------------------------------------
 - Commit ready-to-deploy files to the GitHub ‘master’ branch
-- Click ‘tempo-igc’ on Heroku
+- Go to Heroku and select our team 'tempo'
+- Select our application 'tempo-igc'
 - Go to Deploy tab
-- Check Deployment method: connected to GitHub
+- Set Deployment method: 'GitHub'
+  - You should be able to see 'Connected to samComeIt/CSE308'
+  - If not, please contact our team
-- On ‘Manual Deploy’, click ‘Deploy Branch’
+- Find ‘Manual Deploy’, choose 'master' branch, and click ‘Deploy Branch’
 - Heroku builds the selected branch automatically
 - By clicking ‘View’, the developer can check the deployed application

 Bug Tracking System
 ---------------------
-We will use ‘GitHub Issues’ for keeping track of bugs
+- We will use ‘GitHub Issues’ for keeping track of bugs